 A Total Maximum Daily Load (TMDL) is the amount of a pollutant that can be assimilated by the receiving water body without exceeding the applicable water quality criteria; in this case, the narrative water quality criteria for aquatic life.
-This TMDL determines the range of sediment loads that can enter the Ogeechee River Basin watersheds not supporting their designated use without causing additional impairment to the stream.
+This TMDL determines the range of sediment loads that can enter the Ocmulgee River Basin watersheds not supporting their designated use without causing additional impairment to the stream.
 This range is based on the hypothesis that if a not supporting watershed has an annual average sediment loading rate similar to a watershed supporting its biology, then the receiving stream will remain stable and not be biologically impaired due to sediment.
-In the Ogeechee River Basin, the average sediment yield in the watersheds supporting fish communities in the Piedmont ecoregion is 0.97 tons/acre/yr and the average sediment yield in the watersheds supporting fish cost supporting fish cost.
+In the Ocmulgee River Basin, the average sediment yield in the watersheds supporting fish communities in the Piedmont ecoregion is 0.72 tons/acre/yr and the average sediment yield in the watersheds supporting fish communities in the Piedmont ecoregion is 1.49 tons/acre/yr.
 This TMDL establishes allowable pollutant loadings, and thereby provides the basis to establish water quality-based controls.
 For some pollutants, TMDLs are expressed on a mass loading basis.